Emor L. Calkins

 Emor L. Calkins (née Capron; October 3, 1853 – January 24, 1933) was an American temperance leader and lecturer.
-After uniting with the Woman's Christian Temperance Union (W.C.T.U.), she served in several capacities including State vice-president of the Indiana W.C.T.U., 1894; and State president of the Michigan W.C.T.U., for 25 years, beginning in 1905.
+After uniting with the Woman's Christian Temperance Union (WCTU), she served in several capacities including State vice-president of the Indiana WCTU, 1894; and State president of the Michigan WCTU, for 25 years, beginning in 1905.

 Early life and education

 Emor Luthera Capron was born at Ashford, New York, October 3, 1853.
 Her parents were Joseph and Mary (Frank) Capron.
 Emor had 11 siblings: George, Joseph, Henry, Julia, Almira, Charles, Manly, Flora, Alice, Matie, and Frank.

 She was educated chiefly at Griffith's Institute, Springville, New York.
 At the age of 16, she began to teach alternate years, to defray the expense of education.

 Career

 Calkins taught for some years in the public schools of New York.

 In 1876, Miss Capron married Earl Harrison Calkins (1853-1901), of Golden, New York.

-She joined the W.C.T.U. in 1880.
+She joined the WCTU in 1880.
 In 1881, with their two daughters, the Calkins removed to South Bend, Indiana, where for several years, she taught elocution.
-She was also elected president of the W.C.T.U.'s South Bend Central Union.
+She was also elected president of the WCTU's South Bend Central Union.
 Later, Calkins became, successively, superintendent of institutes, State organizer, and State vice-president.
 She also served as superintendent of Schools of Methods.

 Calkins's public activities began in 1892, when she assisted Susan B. Anthony in the campaign to have the word "male" removed from the Constitution of the State of New York.
-In 1894, she removed to Kalamazoo, Michigan, serving as the W.C.T.U.'s national organizer until 1905, when she was elected president of the Michigan W.C.T.U.
+In 1894, she removed to Kalamazoo, Michigan, serving as the WCTU's national organizer until 1905, when she was elected president of the Michigan WCTU.
 She retained that position for 25 years, and after her retirement from the active duties of that office, held the office of honorary president, continuing to lecture and do organization work.
-As national organizer for the W.C.T.U., she became widely known; but her most efficient service was in her own State.
+As national organizer for the WCTU, she became widely known; but her most efficient service was in her own State.
 When the Michigan division of the Woman's Council of Defense was organized, Calkins, whose home was at Ypsilanti, Michigan, was elected corresponding secretary.